With a history of more than 40,000 years Australian Aboriginal art is the oldest art tradition in the world.

 Lately more political and socio-cultural dimensions have burgeoned in their art.

-Today Aboriginal Art is one of the most thrilling art movements in the world and since the dOCUMENTA (13) its collectibility is no longer a secret, even in Europe.
+Today Australian Contemporary Indigenous Art is one of the most thrilling art movements in the world and since dOCUMENTA (13) its collectibility is no longer a secret, even in Europe.